-As companies across most industries continue to evolve their business strategies, new practices are required to deliver value to today’s more tech-driven customers.
+As companies across most industries continue to evolve their business strategies and sales enablement operating model, new practices are required to deliver value to today’s more tech-driven customers.
 Very often, it means moving beyond translating strategy into execution and into a concerted effort to close the gap with customers — or become irrelevant.

 But what happens when new strategies require existing businesses to elevate, modernize, and change in order to be more relevant to customers?

 New business strategies often require the implementation of more adaptive and scalable Sales Enablement operating models.
 Shared services organizations are where these new strategies are typically found.
 They act as a “supply chain” behind growth-oriented functions such as sales, product, marketing, service, and consulting (where perceived value is monetized through sales conversations).